spawnmarvel/quickguides/powershell/README_2_quickguide.md

 ```

-## Automate administrative tasks by using PowerShell
+## Automate administrative tasks by using PowerShell MS Learn

 ### Discover commands in PowerShell